 The Talend Metadata Bridge is supported on Microsoft Windows 2008 Server, Windows 2012 Server, Windows 7, Windows 8, or Windows 8.1.How do I get the Metadata Bridge?
 How do I install it?

-The Talend Metadata Bridge is a Studio plugin that extends the Studio with a new import/export capability through the Talend Studio.or menus.
-This plugin is provided as an Eclipse RCP “update site” which you can install through the Feature Manager wizard in Talend Studio.
+The Talend Metadata Bridge is a Studio feature that extends the Studio with a new import/export capability through the or menus.
+This feature is provided as an Eclipse RCP “update site” which you can install through the Feature Manager wizard in Talend Studio.
 For more information, see Installing features using the Feature Manager.

 Sorry, you just can't at this moment.
 You need to find a Windows machine or VM to perform the metadata import/export on.
 Hopefully this is not an every day activity so you will be able to get back to your Linux or Mac machine after the import/export is done.